 When your blood is drawn, it will be tested for GFAP, UCH-L1 and other protein markers we think might be useful to understand mTBI.
-We will also do a hormonal panel that included estradiol, progesterone, luteinising hormone, follicle stimulating hormone, DHEA-S, prolactin, and testosterone.
+If you are female and/or taking female hormones (oestrogen/progesterone), we will also be testing you blood for Oestrogen, Progesterone and Luteinising Hormone.
 We will take no more than 40 mL of blood.
 For reference, a donation to NZ Blood is 457 mL, ten times as much as we will take.